LarsBesselmann/MoRE_WhereAMI_Lab/README.md

-4. As you can see, AMA has discovered two aplications.
+4. As you can see, AMA has discovered two applications.
 The WhereAmI application has no dependencies to other applications, databases or queues.

 	<kbd>![](./images/media/AMA_Visualization2.png)</kbd>